 - 1.1 The Town Mayor is the Chairperson of the Council. - 1.2 The Town Mayor is the civic head of the Council, first citizen of the Town.
-He / She will be a symbol of the authority and an expression of social cohesion. - 1.3 The Town Mayor will chair meetings of Full Council and, in doing so, will exercise political neutrality. - 1.4 The Town Mayor will be elected by the Full Council at its Annual Meeting.
+He / She will be a symbol of the authority and an expression of social cohesion, and, in doing so, will exercise political neutrality. - 1.3 The Town Mayor will chair meetings of Full Council and, in doing so, will exercise political neutrality. - 1.4 The Town Mayor will be elected by the Full Council at its Annual Meeting.
 It is however a convention of the Council that the Deputy Mayor in any year shall, if available, be put forward as Town Mayor for the following year. - 1.5 In the event of a vacancy in the office of Town Mayor or Deputy Mayor, the Full Council may elect a successor to complete his/her term of office.